-A car that’s been seven years in gestation.
-21 years since the badge last appeared.
+A car that was seven years in gestation and returned 21 years after its last appearance.
 Yet still it resonates.
 Supra.
 We first had it confirmed at the Detroit motor show back in 2014, when it was called the FT-1 Concept.
 Since then, much controversy.
 Mostly as a result of Toyota’s partnership with BMW.

 Of course Toyota’s version is different, but here’s the crux.
 Toyota has history with the straight-six layout.
 The new Supra would have to use it.
-But Toyota don’t build them anymore, and doing so, according to Chief Engineer Tetsuya Tada, would have needed not only an all-new engine design, but a whole engine plant.
+But Toyota doesn’t build them anymore, and doing so, according to chief engineer Tetsuya Tada, would have needed not only an all-new engine design, but a whole engine plant.
 Not viable.
 So they needed a partner, and as far as straight sixes go, BMW is about the only option.

 Enough background.
 The Supra is better looking than the Z4, no doubt about it.
 It’s well proportioned, voluptuous, you know exactly where the engine is and which are the driven wheels.
 But step up close.
 See the vents on the bonnet, doors, under the headlights and taillights?
 They’re fake.
 All of them.

 Under the bonnet sits BMW’s B58 single turbo 3.0-litre straight six, retuned by Toyota, but still developing identical power figures (335bhp and 369lb ft of torque) to the Z4 M40i.
-This is sent to the rear wheels via an eight-speed automatic transmission.
-0-60mph takes 4.3secs, top speed is 155mph.
-Only two seats inside, hatchback boot at the rear.
-The body is more rigid than the Lexus LFA’s, weight distribution is 50:50.
-Leaving aside the BMW controversy, you’ve got to admit it looks good on paper.
-UK prices start at £52,695.
+This was originally sent to the rear wheels via an eight-speed automatic transmission only, with 0-60mph taking 4.3 seconds.